awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Required: conditional
 This parameter is not supported for Windows containers\.
 The hard limit of CPU units to present for the task\.
 It can be expressed as an integer using CPU units \(for example, `1024`\) or as a string using vCPUs \(for example, `1 vCPU` or `1 vcpu`\) in a task definition\.
 When the task definition is registered, a vCPU value is converted to an integer indicating the CPU units\.
-For tasks that use the EC2 launch type, this field is optional\.
+For tasks that run on EC2 or external instances, this field is optional\.
 If your cluster doesn't have any registered container instances with the requested CPU units available, the task fails\.
-Supported values are between `128` CPU units \(`0.125` vCPUs\) and `10240` CPU units \(`10` vCPUs\)\.
+Supported values for tasks that run on EC2 or external instances are between `128` CPU units \(`0.125` vCPUs\) and `10240` CPU units \(`10` vCPUs\)\.
-For tasks that use the Fargate launch type \(both Linux and Windows containers\), this field is required and you must use one of the following values, which determines your range of supported values for the `memory` parameter:
+For tasks that run on Fargate \(both Linux and Windows containers\), this field is required and you must use one of the following values, which determines your range of supported values for the `memory` parameter:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html)

 `memory`